jacobcfuller/Stickleback_Genomes_Project/README.md

 * contains code I did not write, or modified only slightly

 ### doc
-* tracked docs are discriptions of methods/pipelins
+* tracked docs are descriptions of methods/pipelins